jupyter/roadmap/README.md

 * Begin to block releases of subprojects until documentation meets our standards.
 * Using our new JavaScript packages and live kernels hosted in the cloud, enable documentation to be runnable in place.
-* Build documentation indexing and search into the Jupyter Workbench.
+* Build documentation indexing and search into JupyterLab.
 * Build tools that make it easier for downstream projects to distribute notebook based documentation to users.